12 extremely stimulating and fun activities to do with your baby

 Research have suggested that learning the rhythms of music is linked to learning math.
 Meaning; that if you want your little bundle to do well in school in a few years, you better keep hammering out the tunes now.
-Good new?
+Good news?
 Your baby won't mind in the slightest if you can't carry a tune to save your life.

-6. Tickle her toes.
+6. Tickle her toes

-Laughter is the first step in developing a sense of humor.
+Laughter is the first step in developing a sense of humour.
 And playing games like "This little piggy" (finish by tickling her under the chin) or "I'm gonna get you" teaches your baby about anticipation.

 7. Chat your way through nappy changes

 Use moments on the changing mat to teach body parts or pieces of clothing.
 Narrate to help your baby learn to anticipate routines.
 Great for language development and remember to sneak in some snuggles and kisses too!
 (As if you had to be reminded!)

 Lie down on the floor, and let your baby climb and crawl all over you.
 It's cheaper than a jungle gym and lots more fun!
 Bonus?
 You'll help boost her coordination and problem-solving skills.

 Boost motor skills by placing sofa cushions, pillows, boxes, or toys on the floor and then show your baby how to crawl over, under, and around the items.
 This is actually equally fun for you, mams and dads!

 Meal times are great for practising her pincer grasp (picking up small bits like cereals or raisins works a treat for this) and exploring her senses.

 11. Pick it up